Markarian's Chain

 Virgo

 Markarian's Chain forms the heart of the Virgo Galaxy Cluster, the nearest large cluster of galaxies to our Local Group at a distance 60 million light-years.
-M86 (right of center) and M84 (near the right edge) are among the largest and most massive galaxies in the Virgo Cluster.
+M86 and M84 (near the center) are among the largest and most massive galaxies in the Virgo Cluster.
 NGC 4438 (left of center) and NGC 4435 (just above NGC 4438) form the "Eyes of Virgo."
 Gravitational interactions between these two galaxies appear to have created the bluish arms extending from the core of NGC 4438.
+M87 is the large galaxy at lower left.

 F-ratio: